wandb/docs/docs/guides/launch/kubernetes.md

 This guide demonstrates how to use W&B Launch to run ML workloads on a kubernetes cluster.

-## Building images in Kubernetes

-The launch agent uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images inside of Kubernetes cluster.
-Kaniko is a tool that builds container images from a Dockerfile, inside a container or Kubernetes cluster.
-For more information about Kaniko, see the [Kaniko](https://github.com/GoogleContainerTools/kaniko) documentation.

 :::tip
-* If you want to use the Launch agent without the ability to build new images, you can use the `noop` builder type when you configure your launch agent.
-More info [here](../launch/run-agent.md#builders).

 * You can use Launch with any Kubernetes system if you use an image based job and you do not require a build for your launch job.
 :::